assetize/madagascar/README.md

 # General purpose Ethereum smart contract API server

-The library is aimed at making it easier to programmatically interact with Ethereum smart contracts.
+The library is designed to make it easier to programmatically interact with smart contracts on [Ethereum](https://ethereum.org).
 It achieves that by creating a RESTful JSON api that reflects all functions of a given contract.
 As a result calls to contract functions can be made remotely via a traditional HTTP endpoint interface.

 To see how this works please check the [SimpleCoin API test](https://github.com/assetize/madagascar/blob/master/test/simple_coin_api.js)